tuliofalmeida/tuliofalmeida.github.io/_pages/about.md

 ## Hello World!

-I'm a neuroengineer enthusiastic about neuroscience, computer vision, machine learning and open-source softwares.
+I am currently pursuing a PhD at the intersection of Computational and Systems Neuroscience, focusing on understanding emotional memory through data analysis and computational modeling.
+Check out some of the
-My general research interests include associate artificial intelligence with neural data processing.
-Check out some of the [projects](https://tuliofalmeida.github.io/projects/) I've been working on or [follow me](https://twitter.com/tuliofalmeida) on twitter!
+[projects](https://tuliofalmeida.github.io/projects/) I've been working on or [follow me](https://twitter.com/tuliofalmeida) on twitter!

 ## What am I up to?